Airborne - Scanning Microwave Limb Sounder

 Sideband separating (I/Q frontend, analog or digital separation)

-2 splitters, 4(b) bandpass filter / attenuator / amplifier chains
+2 splitters, 4(b) bandpass filter/attenuator/amplifier chains

 1700 K per sideband or better system noise temperature at ambient.

 Completely programmable.
-Capable of scanning ±30° horizontally either side of the flight direction, with a ±4° vertical scan.
+Capable of scanning ±30° horizontally on either side of the flight direction, with a ±4° vertical scan.

-Horizontal scan gives a 300 km-wide swath from ER-2 flight altitudes.
+The horizontal scan gives a 300 km-wide swath from ER-2 flight altitudes.

 Accommodated in fore- and mid-body of NASA ER-2 aircraft wing pod.

-(a) Currently, with the 3-GHz wide spectrometers, observations of some of these molecules require minor
+a Currently, with the 3-GHz wide spectrometers, observations of some of these molecules require minor